 - Make sure your animal companion is wearing a collar and an updated identification tag.

-- Make sure people do not throw firecrackers at animals.
-Ask your building’s security guard to be on the lookout for people who tie lit firecrackers to the tails of dogs and other animals.
+- Try to prevent people from throwing firecrackers at animals.
+Ask your building’s security guard to be on the lookout for anyone who ties lit firecrackers to the tails of dogs or other animals.
 Report problems to the police.

-- Whenever possible, discourage people from bursting very loud crackers – animals’ hearing is far more sensitive than that of humans.
+- Whenever possible, discourage people from exploding very loud firecrackers – animals’ hearing is far more sensitive than that of humans.

 - Keep an eye out for lost companion animals who are wearing collars and tags.
 Take these animals to your local animal shelter, or look after them until their home can be found.

-- Instead of ear-splittingly loud and dangerous bombs, light up your houses with diyas, lamps and other decorative ornaments that are friendly to all.
+- Instead of firing off ear-splittingly loud and dangerous firecrackers, use quiet ones or light up your home with diyas, lamps, or other decorative ornaments that are friendly to all.